Cornwall's 2021 Tour of Britain route

 Accommodation in Falmouth

-Penryn to Truro: After climbing out of Penryn the route will follow the main A39 to Truro, with a small diversion past Perranwell Station.
-The road offers long steady climbs and descents and should be good for seeing the riders at full speed.
+Penryn to Truro: After climbing out of Penryn the route will follow the main A39 to Truro, with a small diversion past Perranwell Station and through Carnon Downs where the third ŠKODA King of the Mountains point of the day will be, climbing to the top of Old Carnon Hill.
+This stretch offers long steady climbs and descents and should be good for seeing the riders at full speed.

 Truro: Flying down Lemon Street into the heart of Cornwall's picturesque city, the riders will zig-zag through Lemon Quay and onto Morlaix Avenue for a short distance before turning left along St Clement Street and up Pydar Street under the railway viaduct.
 They will leave via the B3284, heading through Shortlanesend to join the main Newquay road at the Rejerrah dip, a real test for the king of the mountain!